-Al-Qaida has announced it is severing ties with a militant group fighting in Syria.
+Al-Qaida says it is severing ties with a militant group fighting in Syria, the group known as the Islamic State of Iraq and the Levant.

-The authenticity of the statement could not be verified independently, but it was posted on websites frequently used by al-Qaida.
+The authenticity of the al-Qaida statement posted on websites frequently used by the terrorist organization could not be verified independently.

-The ISIL ignored Zawahiri's directive and continued operations in Syria.
+The ISIL ignored Zawahiri's directive and continued attempts to merge with the two branches.

-Some rebel groups in Syria accuse the ISIL of trying to consolidate power rather than fight against Syrian President Bashar al-Assad's forces.
-ISIL jihadists have often clashed with Syrian rebel groups.
+Some rebel groups in Syria accuse the ISIL of trying to consolidate power in clashing with Syrian rebel groups rather than fighting President Bashar al-Assad's forces.

 The ISIL has also been known as the Islamic State of Iraq and Syria, or ISIS.